THE CORTEX COLLECTIVE PHILOSOPHY

 "No one ever sends those."

-What she usually received were reports about what had gone wrong.
+What she usually received were reports about everything that had gone wrong.

 "What consequence should follow this behaviour?"